h1data/convert-weblate-csv/doc/GITFLOW.md

 In this example, `main` is intended for the complete mirror of the `upstream` repository's content, and `localization` is the work branch to have converted and modified CSV files.

-This process can be done automatically by daily scheduled workflows, or just pressing "Update fork" button on the repository page.
+This process can be done automatically by daily scheduled workflows, or just by pressing "Update fork" button on the repository page.

 When updated the CSV files in `localization` branch, it could trigger the workflow described in [8. creates release branch](#8-creates-release-branch), but it will be discussed later.